denizdogan/django-debug-requests-responses/README.md

 Note: If you have any `LOGGING` configuration, put it before `quick_setup`, otherwise you will override the DDRR configuration!

-## How it works

-The middleware `ddrr.middleware.DebugRequestsResponses` sends the entire request object as the message to `ddrr-request-logger`.
-This logger has been configured to use `ddrr.formatters.DjangoTemplateRequestFormatter` which internally uses Django's built-in template engine to format the request into human-readable form.
-By default, this is shown in your console output, but you can easily configure it to log it to a file, ElasticSearch, or anything else.

 ## Customization

 `ddrr.quick_setup` accepts the following optional arguments: